 I do have an open door policy for my classroom.
 Parents are welcome to help in the classroom after signing in at the office.
 I would prefer a 24 hour notice of when you are planning to visit.
 My schedule can change because of testing, outdoor lessons, weather, assemblies, or other reasons.
 If we are outside or at an assembly, you are welcome to join us.

 Our class will have snack time in the morning.
 Your child can bring a healthy, trash free, and nut free snack daily.
 All students should also bring a reusable water bottle.
-They can refill water bottle as needed.
+They can refill the water bottle as needed.
 On early release days students will be given time for a snack, but not lunch.
 You may send a larger snack on those days.

 At PCCS we have students with nut allergies.
 We have certain procedures that we follow to assure the safety of those with allergies.
 These procedures are included at the end of this email.
-In third grade students are asked to not eat peanuts or nuts during snack.
+In fourth grade students are asked to not eat peanuts or nuts during snack.
 If your child brings something that has nuts or was processed with nuts, he/she should know so we can make sure we follow the peanut/nut procedure.

 Looking forward to a wonderful school year!

 Ms. Cynthia McGovern